 Employees are encouraged to repost/share any content hosted on Angling Trust and Fish Legal's external, public facing websites and social media accounts - as this content will have been reviewed and approved.
 Employees are not permitted to misrepresent these posts through their own social media account - but we encourage people to add their own comments and descriptions in line with the messaging we have already used and guidance in this policy.
+Employees should not use AT/FL brand logo in personal social media accounts without prior permission from the Head of Marketing and Communications.

-Angling Trust & Fish Legal employees are of course welcome to use their personal accounts as they wish, including posting information about angling and other areas that overlap with our work.
+Angling Trust & Fish Legal employees, directors and volunteers are of course welcome to use their personal accounts as they wish, including posting information about angling and other areas that overlap with our work.
 If there is an overlap, employees should be clear about what is their own opinion and what is the view of the Angling Trust or Fish Legal.
-It may be sensible to include a disclaimer on their accounts where appropriate.
-For example, Twitter accounts could be subtitled with 'These views are purely my own'.
+It may be sensible to include a disclaimer where appropriate.
+For example, X (formerly Twitter) accounts could be subtitled with 'These views are purely my own'.

-Angling Trust & Fish Legal employees should bear in mind that their personal social media profiles are public and the information they post may still be perceived as Angling Trust & Fish Legal policy.
+Bear in mind that your personal social media profiles are public and the information they post may still be perceived as Angling Trust & Fish Legal policy.
 They should not criticise Angling Trust & Fish Legal or any of its funders, donors, partner organisations or members and should not directly undermine Angling Trust & Fish Legal key messages.